Analytically Separating the Source of the Teukolsky Equation: Decomposing General functions in Kerr spacetime

 Take a tetrad related to the Kinnersley tetrad where $\theta$ and $A$ satisfy $\delta \theta=\delta A=0$; then $\beta$, $\bar\beta'$, and $m^a$ are only re-scaled by a factor of $e^{i\theta}$, so the relation of the GHP derivatives $\edth$ and $\edthp$ to the spin raising and lowering operators remains trivial.
 The Hartle--Hawking tetrad~\cite{hawking1972energy, poisson2004absorption} is one such example, where $A=\frac{2(r^2+a^2)}{\Delta}$ and $\theta=0$.
 However, this condition does not hold for all tetrads, such as the Carter tetrad.
 To transform from the Kinnersley to the Carter tetrad $A=\sqrt{\frac{2\Sigma}{\Delta}}$ and $\theta=-i\ln\Big[\frac{\bar\zeta}{\sqrt{\Sigma}}\Big]$.
 Hence,

 and the relevant spin coefficients in the Carter tetrad are

-Therefore, in the Carter tetrad, the $\cot[\theta]$ terms in $\beta$ and $\beta'$ do not have the same coefficient as the $\theta$ derivative in $\delta$, so they are not eliminated by the conversion to a spin-raising operator.
-Also, the $\frac{a}{\sin[\theta]}$ terms will remain after expressing the $\theta$ derivatives in terms of raising and lowering operators. $\cot[\theta]$ and $\frac{1}{\sin[\theta]}$ are singular at the poles, and when expressed as a sum of spin-weighted spherical harmonics, the sum does not converge.
+Examining \cref{eq:Carterm,eq:CarterB}, in the Carter tetrad, the $\cot[\theta]$ terms in $\beta$ and $\beta'$ do not have the same coefficient as the $\theta$ derivative in $\delta$.
+Hence the $\cot[\theta]$ terms are not eliminated by the conversion to a spin-raising operator.
+Also, the $\frac{a}{\sin[\theta]}$ terms in \cref{eq:CarterB} will remain after expressing the $\theta$ derivatives in terms of raising and lowering operators. $\cot[\theta]$ and $\frac{1}{\sin[\theta]}$ are singular at the poles, and when expressed as a sum of spin-weighted spherical harmonics, the sum does not converge.
 Therefore, there are preferred tetrads for expressing Kerr quantities such that they are smooth on the 2-sphere: the Kinnersley tetrad and tetrads related to the Kinnersley tetrad by \cref{eq:tetradtransform} with $\delta \theta=\delta A=0$.

 While the Kinnersley tetrad in Boyer--Lindquist coordinates avoids singularities in $\edth$ and $\edthp$, we can see from \cref{eq:Kinnersley-l,eq:GHPderivatives} that $\thorn$ contains $\frac{1}{\Delta}$ terms.
 These terms are singular at the horizons as $\Delta=0$ for